scs-zke/another-ldap-auth/README.md

 - `Ldap-Allowed-Groups-Case-Sensitive`
 - `Ldap-Allowed-Groups-Conditional`

 Additionally the following two headers can be set to restrict user and group access to a subset of the users and groups defined in allowed users and allowed groups.
-These headers do not have to be specified in `NGINX_REQUIRED_CONFIG_HEADERS` and can always be set.
+These headers do not have to be specified in `LDAP_REQUIRED_CONFIG_HEADERS` and can always be set.

 - `Ldap-User-Restrictions`
 - `Ldap-Group-Restrictions`